glimpse-editor/getglimpse-web/content/downloads.md

 ### Build our code
 We have provided instructions for building and packaging the Glimpse source code on our project wiki: https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse

-You can also test out our beta releases by following these instructions: https://wiki.glimpse-editor.org/index.php?title=Testing_Glimpse
+You can also test out our development releases by following these instructions: https://wiki.glimpse-editor.org/index.php?title=Testing_Glimpse